 To determine whether you have enough DI insurance coverage in place, estimate your monthly living expenses and compare it with any benefit you might receive.
 Include your housing and utility costs, groceries, insurance premiums, auto payments, and any other debt obligations you may have.
 Be aware that if you were to stop working suddenly, your expenses may be different.
 For example, you may no longer have commuting costs and your income tax bill may be lower, but your health care costs could be (much) higher post-diagnosis.

-As a rule of thumb, Glassman said most working adults spend between 65 percent and 75 percent of their monthly income on living expenses.
+As a rule of thumb, Glassman said most working adults spend anywhere from 65 percent to 75 percent of their monthly income on living expenses.
 As such, henormally recommends enough DI coverage to replace “upwards of 70 percent of their income.”

-American workers who pay Social Security taxes on their earnings and are eligible for benefits may also be able to replace a small portion of their income through the Social Security Disability Insurance (SSDI) program if they are unable to work due to a disability.
+American workers who pay Social Security taxes on their earnings and are eligible for benefits may also be able to replace a small portion of their income through the SSDI program if they are unable to work due to a disability.
 At the beginning of 2019, Social Security paid an average monthly disability benefit of about $1,234 to all workers with a disability—barely enough to keep the beneficiary above the poverty level.5

 MassMutual’s disability income insurance calculator can help you determine how much coverage may be appropriate for your household.